 n- order of microphone.

-When G is known, then it is enough for calculating the SNR value.
+It is enough to calculate the SNR value when G is known.
 But in most cases, this may end up with wrong results.
 This is why it is better to calculate relative non-absolute values of distance.
 Using this ideology, microphones can be compared with the human ear.
 Then we can write:

 R=R0 · 10 · 0.05·(G-G0)-0.005 · ΔSp;

-Where R0 – a distance of hearing a sound with the human ear, R- distance with a directional microphone, G0 – ear directional coefficient. ΔSp – sensitivity difference between ear and microphone.
+R0 – is the distance of hearing a sound with the human ear, R- is the distance with a directional microphone, and G0 – is the ear directional coefficient. ΔSp – sensitivity difference between ear and microphone.

-In the diagram, we can see that when G=15dB(value for good microphone), then the distance is three times bigger than the ear.
-Practically speaking, if we compare the human ear and directional microphone in the city (noisy area), values would be like human ear can hear human speech at a distance of about 2- 4m and directional microphone can from about 6 – 12m.
-Outside the city where the noise level is low, the ear can hear at 10m while the directional microphone is more than 30m.
+The diagram shows that when G=15dB(value for a good microphone), the distance is three times bigger than the ear.
+If we compare the human ear and directional microphone in the city (noisy area), values would be that the human ear can hear human speech at a distance of about 2- 4m and the directional microphone can from about 6 – 12m.
+Outside the city, where the noise level is low, the ear can hear at 10m while the directional microphone is more than 30m.

-As we mentioned initially, calculation shows that reaching 100 or 200m distance with directional microphones is quite a difficult task.
+As we mentioned initially, the calculation shows that reaching 100 or 200m distances with directional microphones is quite difficult.
 Typically, directional microphones in the market can effectively register human speech (76dB) at distances close to 50m.

-Today spy technologies are accessible for everyone.
-Mobile apps such as TheTruthSpy can make smartphones fully-featured remote trackers, microphones, and loggers.
+Today spy technologies are accessible to everyone.
+Mobile apps such as TheTruthSpy can make smartphones fully feature remote trackers, microphones, and loggers.